aws-samples/Utilizing-Generative-AI-to-build-Fraud-Graphs-utilized-for-Credit-Card-Fraud-Use-Cases-via-GNN/README.md

 If you encounter issues:

+1. Enable model access on Bedrock
-1. Check AWS service quotas and limits
+2. Check AWS service quotas and limits
-2. Verify IAM roles and permissions
+3. Verify IAM roles and permissions
-3. Ensure all required libraries are installed and up-to-date
+4. Ensure all required libraries are installed and up-to-date
-4. Review CloudWatch logs for detailed error messages
+5. Review CloudWatch logs for detailed error messages
-5. Consult AWS documentation for service-specific troubleshooting guides
+6. Consult AWS documentation for service-specific troubleshooting guides

 For persistent issues, please open an issue in the project repository or contact AWS support.